 All bachelor's degree candidates for graduation must complete a minimum of 120 credit hours of acceptable academic work with a minimum cumulative grade point average (GPA) of 2.0 on a 4.0 scale.
 Some programs (education and human services & counseling) require a higher GPA.
 Required courses in the major and/or minor must be completed with a minimum grade of C unless a school or program specifies a higher grade requirement.
 Some students, depending upon their major, minor, and/or general education choices, may exceed the 120-hour minimum.
-Only courses at the 1000-level and above meet degree requirements for a bachelor's degree.
+Only courses between the 1000- and 4000-level meet degree requirements for a bachelor's degree.